XQueryInstitute/Course-Materials/README.md

 Course Materials for the XQuery Summer Institute at Vanderbilt University.

+###Housekeeping Notes

+[Practical information](housekeeping.md) about the XQuery Summer Institute, including information about parking, residence halls, and reimbursements

 ###Syllabus

-The [detailed syllabus](syllabus.md) for our XQuery Summer Institute, including reading assignments, session topics, and meal schedule.
+The [detailed syllabus](syllabus.md) for our XQuery Summer Institute, including reading assignments, session topics, and meal schedule

 ###Folger Digital Texts